21 Ocean circulation

-The derivation of the Ekman spiral carried out in Section 17.3 can be transferred to a flat ocean floor without modifications.
-On the ocean surface, however, the adhesion condition $\lim_{\mathbf{r} \to \partial V}\mathbf{v} = \mathbf{0}$ is missing; rather, it would make sense to assume that on the ocean surface wind speed and current speed converge towards a common limit value.
-The Ekman spiral would then have to be solved simultaneously in the ocean and atmosphere.
-However, there is an easier way to fundamentally study the influence of wind on ocean circulation.
-To do this, first set the balance of forces in the equations (17.35) - (17.36):
+The derivation of the Ekman spiral carried out in Section 17.3 can be transferred to a flat ocean floor without modification.
+At the ocean surface, however, the no-slip condition $\lim_{\mathbf{r} \to \partial V}\mathbf{v} = \mathbf{0}$ is absent; instead, it would be reasonable to assume that wind speed and current speed approach a common limiting value there.
+One would then have to solve the Ekman spiral simultaneously in the ocean and the atmosphere.

 \[ \begin{align} f\mathbf{k}\times\mathbf{v}_{h} = -\nabla\phi + \frac{1}{\rho_0}\frac{\partial\mathbf{\tau}}{\partial z} \end{align} \]

-It is now assumed that the vertical density gradients are so small that the term $\frac{1}{\rho_0}$ can be included in the partial derivative, i.e
+It is now assumed that the vertical density gradients are so small that the factor $\frac{1}{\rho_0}$ can be absorbed into the partial derivative, i.e.

 \[ \begin{align} f\mathbf{k}\times\mathbf{v}_{h} = -\nabla\phi + \frac{\partial}{\partial z}\left(\frac{\mathbf{\tau}}{\rho_0}\right). \end{align} \]